 What incentives are there to help me switch to electric?

 There are a lot of incentives available to motorists to purchase an electric car.
 The UK government is extremely keen to promote the uptake of electric vehicles and incentivises their purchase in various ways.
-The biggest incentive is the Plug-In car grant, which provides a £2,500 contribution to the cost of a new 100% electric car which is priced under £35,000.
+The biggest incentive is the Plug-In car grant, Which provides up to £1,500 towards the cost of a new 100% electric car, when priced under £32,000.

 Alongside this, road tax costs (Vehicle Excise Duty) are £0 and there are substantial tax incentives for business car drivers and businesses to make the switch to pure electric or PHEV vehicles.